stevewarsa/Knowledgebase/README.md

 Note - it supports Angular, React and Vue (in addtion to vanilla javascript) https://codesandbox.io/

+### How to access Nearly Free Speech (nearlyfreespeech.net) without password prompt
+1. Login to your member account
+2. Switch to the Profile tab
+3. On the green "Action" menu on the right, click on the "Add SSH Key" link
+4. In the input box, copy and paste the contents of your public key (e.g. /home/myuser/.ssh/id_rsa.pub
+5. Then you should be able to use ssh and scp without entering password (e.g. for automated tasks such as nightly backup)

 ## Tivoli
 In the file `/opt/pdweb/etc/webseald-default.conf`, there is an entry `inactive-timeout`.
 It can be set to something like 14,400 seconds (4 hours).
 This is what controls the amount of time that a user can be inactive before they will get authentication challenge on the next request.